 About The Study

 An alternative HCV test is available via fingerprick.
-This test, though more expensive than venipuncture, gives results in 20 minutes, meaning it doesn’t require a second visit.
+This test, though more expensive than venipuncture, provides results in 20 minutes, meaning it doesn’t require a second visit.
 The acceptability of HCV screening via fingerprick testing has been assessed in people who inject drugs but never in the prison population.

 Study Approach